sunknudsen/privacy-guides/how-to-configure-hardened-raspberry-pi-os-server/README.md

 timedatectl set-timezone America/Montreal
 ```

-### Step 23: configure sysctl (if server is IPv4-only)
+### Step 23: configure sysctl (if network is IPv4-only)

-> Heads-up: only run the following if server is IPv4-only.
+> Heads-up: only run the following if network is IPv4-only.

 ```shell
 cp /etc/sysctl.conf /etc/sysctl.conf.backup